morinlab/morinlab-manuscript/README.md

 ### Author list

 The list of authors can be assembled by modifying the `src/authors.yaml` file.
 The author list will be composed according to the order of the authors in this file.
 Each author's affiliation can be specified through a series of associated abbreviation-full descriptor pairs, with examples for SFU, BC Cancer, and CLC already pre-filled for you.
+All members of the Morin Lab are also added to the `src/authors.yaml` file for convenience, and the list can be rearranged or modified as needed.
 The authors with equal contributions, as well as corresponding author, are specified through the optional `attributes` key.
 The affiliations will be auto-numbered and the corresponding numbers will be auto-associated with each author.

 ### Manuscript formatting and submission style